Two-factor authentication

 - Enable it at Settings -> System settings -> Enterprise functions -> Two-factor authentication (2FA).

-- Install an authenticator app on the user’s phone, such as Google Authenticator, Microsoft Authenticator, or some other that supports scanning a QR code and then showing short-time codes.
+- Install an authenticator app on the user’s phone, such as Google Authenticator, Microsoft Authenticator, or another app that supports scanning a QR code and displaying one-time codes.

 - Go to Settings -> Human Resources and open the user's details page.